AviralSaxena/applyst/README.md

     ```bash
     cd client
     npm install
-    # If your client needs specific environment variables (e.g., API keys for the backend),
-    # create a `.env` file based on a `.env.example` if provided.

 npm start # Or `npm run dev` if you're using a Next.js setup.
     ```

 3.  **Backend (`server/`) Setup:**
     Switch to the `server` directory, install your Python dependencies, and set up environment variables before running the server:
     ```bash
     cd ../server
-    pip install -r requirements.txt # Assumes a requirements.txt file for Python backend.
+    pip install -r requirements.txt
+ # Assumes a requirements.txt file for Python backend.
  # Create a `.env` file for your backend, mirroring a `.env.example` if available.
 # This will contain sensitive information like database credentials and email server details.
  # Example: `cp .env.example .env`
  # Run your Flask application:
     flask run
     ```